bkleinen/bkleinen.github.io/hugo/content/classes/ws2023/info1/labs/exercise-10.md

 **P3.** Create an overview of all the places that "know" about valid command words.

 **P4.** Some commands - currently only the "go" command, but there will be more - alter the state of the game, which is for now only the players location.
 Where is this state stored?
 Is this a good place for it if you consider that we will add further information to that state, esp.
-Items a player carries at the moment?
+Items a player carries?

 ##  What To Hand In